Shraddha-1605/Buffer_2.0/README.md

 e) It automatically generates account number and pin number of each account .

-e) User can do all these operations smoothly .
+f) User can do all these operations smoothly .

 4.What’s is next for the project ?